 Our largest unknown expense is snow removal.
 Snow removal in the drive way so you can get in and out of the property; from all decks so they don’t collapse and cause additional exterior damage and off of the roof so it does not cave in and cause water damage.
-Snow removal varies every year because we never know how much it will snow and how long it will stick around.
+Snow removal varies every year because we never know how much it will snow and how long it will be around.

 - Snow Removal-driveway, sidewalks, roof